erikaduan/aws_notes/README.md

 </br>

-# Create S3 buckets
+# Create S3 buckets and S3 bucket access points
 We will first create two S3 bucket resources, one for data ingress and egress from AWS and one for data access inside AWS.

 To create the S3 buckets, log into AWS as an IAM admin user:
 1. [Create a S3 bucket using the S3 console](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and click **Create bucket**.
-2. This takes you to a new page where you need to assign a unique bucket name i.e. `<name>-landing-zone`, confirm your AWS region as `ap-southeast-2`, keep ACLs disabled under **Object Ownership**, block all public access under **Block Public Access settings for this bucket** , enable data object versioning under **Bucket Versioning** and enable server-side encryption using Amazon S3-managed keys under **Default encryption**.
+2. This takes you to a new page where you need to assign a unique bucket name i.e. `<name>-landing-zone`, confirm your AWS region as `ap-southeast-2`, keep ACLs disabled under **Object Ownership**, block all public access under **Block Public Access settings for this bucket**, enable data object versioning under **Bucket Versioning** and enable server-side encryption using Amazon S3-managed keys under **Default encryption**.
 3. Click **Create bucket**.
 Navigate to the **Properties** tab to locate the S3 bucket Amazon Resource Name (ARN) i.e. `arn:aws:s3:::<name>-landing-zone`.
+4. Navigate to **Access Points** and create a new access point named `<name>-landing-zone-access`.
+Select internet under **Network Origin**, block all public access under **Block Public Access settings for this Access Point** and record the Access Point ARN.
+5. Create a S3 bucket policy for ``<name>-landing-zone-access`` that allows analyst users to also access `arn:aws:s3:::<name>-landing-zone` though its access point.

+    <details><summary>JSON code</summary><p>

+    ```json
+    {
+        "Version": "2012-10-17",
+        "Statement" :
+        [
+            {
+                "Effect": "Allow",
+                "Principal" : { "AWS": "arn_user_analyst_<name>" },
+                "Action" : "s3:*",
+                "Resource" : "<access-point-arn-for-erika-landing-zone>",
+                "Condition": {"StringEquals": { "s3:DataAccessPointAccount": "<aws_account_id>" }}
+            }
+        ]
+    }
+    ```
+    </p></details>

-4. Repeat this process and assign an unique name to a second S3 bucket i.e. `<name>-analysis`.
-This bucket will then have the Amazon Resource Name `arn:aws:s3:::<name>-analysis`.
+6. Repeat this process and assign an unique name to a second S3 bucket i.e. `<name>-analysis` and second access point i.e. `<name>-analysis-access`.
+The bucket will then have the Amazon Resource Name `arn:aws:s3:::<name>-analysis` and a separate Access Point ARN and access point bucket policy.

 When ACLs are disabled, the bucket owner i.e. `admin_<name>` automatically owns and has full control over every object in the bucket.
 The IAM admin user can then create separate bucket policies for different user groups.

 >**Note**
 > It is essential to block all public access settings to S3 buckets.
 This needs to be managed when you create a S3 bucket resource and when you create its IAM or bucket access policies.
-Avoid using `"Principal": "*"` at all costs in your JSON policies, as this will enable public access to your AWS resources.
+Avoid using `"Principal": "*"` at all costs in JSON policies with an `allow` effect, as this will enable public access to your AWS resources.

 >**Note**
 > You can also manage data access at the level of S3 bucket folders as described [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html#walkthrough-background1).